MonashSmartStructures/ospgrillage/docs/source/rst/Installation.rst

 Tests
 -------------------
-The module comes with a pytest protocol named `test_file.py` which users can run on the terminal.
+The module comes with a pytest protocol named `test_file.py` which users can run `pytest` in the root directory of the module.

 .. code-block:: python